 Be clear about why you're doing the assessment.
 Is it for reporting?
 Risk management?
 Supply chain transparency?
 Setting targets?
 Your objective will shape the scope, data needs, and outputs.

-Prioritise quality over perfection
+Prioritise progress over perfection

 It’s better to have a solid estimate you can improve over time than to wait for perfect data.
 Document assumptions, acknowledge limitations, and be transparent about the methodology you use.